betterclient/Quixotic-Loader/readme.md

 > 2: Change the `getMainClass` method to return your application's main class.

+> 3: Change the `getSide` method to return the Side.

-> 3: Load any ClassTransformer's you want using `loadApplicationManager`.
+> 4: Load any ClassTransformer's you want using `loadApplicationManager`.

-> 4: Last of all change your app's version and name.
+> 5: Last of all change your app's version and name.

 #### Adding the quixoticapp argument

-> This step is optional if you want to use the MinecraftVanillaApplication or already have it in the arguments.
+> This step is optional if you want to use the TestApplication or already have it in the arguments.

 > You can do the following using the Quixotic class as the main class.